-I many cases, this InRush is not a problem.
+I many cases, this Inrush is not a problem.
 But certain applications require accommodating this behavior so as not to overload electrical circuits or trip circuit breakers.
-Lighting circuits that use dimmers and load heavy lighting circuits will need to be designed with some extra capacity.
+Lighting circuits that use dimmers, and any large or load heavy lighting circuit, will need to be designed with some extra capacity.

-InRush current can be 40-100 times higher than the rated steady state current of the power supply.
-Calculating the total circuit load for a certain number of lamps or luminaires to be installed on a circuit is usually a simple question to answer.
-But with LED lighting some extra thought is required.
-For example, when using a 300W LED rated wall dimmer with a 50W LED luminaire does not necessarily mean six luminaires can be used on this dimmer.
-While the luminaire may only draw 50W continuously, it will have a start-up inrush current which draws a much higher load.
-These higher loads are why the total LED luminaire load rating is usually less than the maximum rating of the dimmer.
-When using a dimmer for LED luminaires, you should leave at least 25% of the dimmer capacity free to accommodate the InRush condition.
-To prevent problems, read the specifications of the dimmer you intend to use.
-Speciﬁc system properties may require more capacity, so always consult an expert.
+Inrush current can be 40-100 times higher than the rated steady state current of the power supply.
+Electrical wall switches and remoted relays should be chosen to have extra capacity to handle the brief Inrush surge.
+For example, calculating the total circuit load for a certain number of lamps or luminaires to be installed on a circuit is usually a simple question to answer.
+Six 50W LED luminaires is a total load is 300W.
+Yet while the luminaires may only draw 300W continuously, they will have a start-up inrush current which draws a much higher load.
+When designing a wiring circuit for LED luminaires, you should leave at least 25% of the circuit capacity open to accommodate the Inrush condition, but speciﬁc system properties may require more capacity, so always consult an expert.

-Remodeling a home to use LED is straight forward.
-But commercial projects most often have longer runs of LED luminaires, with matching higher circuit loads.
-Some extra planning will avoid nuisance circuit breaker tripping.
-In regards to electrical circuit planning, one way to deal with this is to derate the circuit breaker when using it with LED luminaires.
-Another solution is to use a zero voltage crossing contactor installed inline with the circuit breaker.
-The zero voltage contactor delays energizing the circuit until the voltage wave is crossing zero, a thereby minimizes the in-rush current to the point that no derating of the circuit breaker is required.
-For existing construction which is being updated, redistributing the loads and/or reconfiguring the circuits may also be necessary.
+In regards to electrical circuit planning, one way to deal with this is to derate the circuit breaker when using it with LED luminaires (which may also require reconfiguring the circuits).
+However, another solution is to use a zero voltage crossing contactor.
+Installed inline with the circuit breaker, the zero voltage contactor delays energizing the circuit until the voltage wave is crossing zero, which minimizes the inrush current to the point that no derating of the circuit breaker is required.

 LED luminaires provide great benefits for new and renovation projects.
 Energy savings and long life mean that these products are a win-win for property developers and owners.
-Consulting an electrical engineer to help with the electrical plan is always a smart investment as well.
+Consulting an electrician to help with the electrical plan is always a smart investment as well.